cljacoby/aws-notes/readme.md

   * MySQL Server
   * PostgreSQL
   * MariaDB

+### RDS Backups, Multi-AZ, and Read Replicas Lab
+* Can migrate MySQL database to Aurora by
+  * Creatng an Aurora read replica from MySQL DB
+  * Promoting to primary database
+* When adding Multi-AZ configuration to a previously single AZ DB, it can significantly decrease database performance, especially for write intensive workloads
+* You can add Multi-AZ to a previously single AZ DB during a schedule maitenance window
+* The status when Multi-AZ is applied will change from `Available` to `Modifying`
+* You can force an AZ change by rebooting DB instance with failover option selected
+* Backups need to be turned on in order to enable read replicas
+* Maximum retention period for backups is 35 days
+* Turning backups on when they were off can cause downtime and slow performance.
+Status will change to `Modifying`
+* Read replicas can be in a different region than primary instance
+* Read replicas can be set to publicly accessible
+* Read replicas can be set to encrypted
+* Read replicas can be set to Multi-AZ deployment
+* Read replicas require a DB instane identifier, which is basically just a name

 ### Read Replicas
 * All EC2s write to a single primary RDS databse, and the writes are syncornized to replica databases